tl-its-umich-edu/kartograafr/README.md

 ### OpenShift

-Running the application as a job using OpenShift and Jenkins involves several steps, which are beyond the scope of this README.
+Deploying the application as a job using OpenShift and Jenkins involves several steps, which are beyond the scope of this README.
 However, it seems appropriate to explain some configuration steps assumed by the `Dockerfile` and unique to this application.

-* The `env.json` file described during the Configuration steps needs to be made available to running kartograafr containers via an OpenShift ConfigMap, a type of Resource.
+* The `env.json` file described in Configuration needs to be made available to running kartograafr containers via an OpenShift ConfigMap, a type of Resource.
 A volume containing the ConfigMap should be mapped to the `configuration/secrets` subdirectory.
 These details will be specified a configuration file (.yaml) defining the pod.

+* The kartograafr application writes log files as part of its normal operations.
+Because of permission restrictions within OpenShift pods, users may need to specify a path for `Logging_Directory` in `env.json` that begins with `tmp`.
+The U-M configuration uses `tmp/log/kartograafr`.

 * By default, the application will run without sending email and with the assumption that the JSON file will be named `env.json`.
 However, the `start.sh` invoked by the `Dockerfile` and `config.py` will also check whether the environment variables `ENV_FILE` and `SEND_EMAIL` have been defined.
 These can be set using the pod configuration file.
 To use a different name for the JSON file, set `ENV_FILE` to a path beginning with `configuration/secrets/` and ending with the file name.
 To have the application send email, set `SEND_EMAIL` to the string `"True"`.
-The `env` block in the `.yaml` will look something like the following:
+With these set, the `env` block in the `.yaml` will look something like the following:

   ```
   - env: